These Health Benefits of Avocados Will Solidify Your Love for the Fruit

 "If you're crowding out other foods by eating a certain food—even the most nutritious one—so much, that can be unwise," says Brissette.
 "Variety is key to a healthy diet, so if avocados are your only fat source, you're missing out on different health benefits from nuts and seeds, fatty fish, and olive oil."

 The biggest detail to devote attention to, suggests Werner: portion size.

 "Portion depends on your nutrition goals.
 Eating healthy in general can be very different than eating healthy for a specific goal, such as weight loss or weight gain.
 Knowing your goal can help you find the proper portion and cadence of consumption for you," says Werner.
 (Related: Finally, An Easy-to-Follow Guide to Healthy Portion Sizes)

 One serving (again, one-third of a medium-size fruit) a few times each week as part of your total calorie quota should be a safe place to start.

-The TL;DR summary: "If you're eating an avocado every day and choosing a variety of other healthy foods, great!" says Brissette.
+TL;DR: "If you're eating an avocado every day and choosing a variety of other healthy foods, great!" says Brissette.
 "Do you want to add an entire avocado to every meal?
 Probably not, unless you're trying to gain weight and want to boost calories."